-- The first line of defence consists of operations managers, who assume risks and possess the controls - The internal control system and the actuarial, compliance and risk management functions make up the second line of defence, performing independent supervision of risk management of the first line of defence within the framework of the policies and limits established by the Board of Directors, and reporting to the Management Committee.

-• Internal Audit is the third line of defence, and independently guarantees the appropriateness and efficacy of the internal control system and of corporate governance.
+- The first line of defence consists of operations managers, who assume risks and possess the controls. - The actuarial, compliance and risk management functions, as well as the Internal Control System, dependent on the first, make up the "second line of defence", that supervise the first line of defence within the framework of the policies and limits established by the Board of Directors, and report to the Management Committee. - Internal Audit is the third line of defence, and independently guarantees the appropriateness and efficacy of the internal control system and of corporate governance.